-- 34.4.23 The protection and enhancement of pedestrian, cyclist and equestrian access routes are required by planning policy at all levels.
-Where possible, the proposed scheme will address the severance of any access routes through the provision of diversions, over bridges and underpasses, although, overall the amenity value in these locations would be reduced due to the proximity of the new road. - Reduced amenity value where severance occurs or new accesses are proposed represents potential non-compliance with policies on public access within the Structure Plan and the Finalised Aberdeenshire Local Plan (2002) and Proposed Modifications (2005) and the adopted Aberdeenshire Local Plan (2006).
+- 34.4.26 The protection and enhancement of pedestrian, cyclist and equestrian access routes are required by planning policy at all levels.
+Where possible, the proposed scheme will address the severance of any access routes through the provision of diversions, over bridges and underpasses, although, overall the amenity value in these locations would be reduced due to the proximity of the new road. - 34.4.27 Reduced amenity value or access severance impacts represent potential non-compliance with policies on public access within the Structure Plan and the Finalised Aberdeenshire Local Plan (2002) and Proposed Modifications (2005) and the adopted Aberdeenshire Local Plan (2006).